 SHOPS Plus digital health activities include:

-- Data collection and management including integration with DHIS2
+- Data collection and health management information systems (including DHIS2)

 - Digital finance (mobile money for payments, savings, credit, and insurance)